 Tips to prevent overeating and stress

-- Plan your meals.
-This will help you prevent eating all day unhealthy foods and being unprepared when hunger arrives, which most of the times leads to eating the first thing you find.
-Keep healthy snacks at home and consider even buying them ahead.
+Plan your meals.
+This will help you prevent eating unhealthy foods all day and being unprepared when hunger arrives, which most of the time leads to eating the first thing you find.
+Instead, keep healthy snacks at home and consider even buying them ahead.

-- Have a little snack.
+Have a little snack.
 Before you go on any holiday event that involves food, have a small healthy snack, like raw veggies with hummus, some blueberries or nuts.
-This will help you avoid going super hungry and overeat at the event.
+This will help you avoid going super hungry and overeating at the event.

-- Mindful eating.
+Mindful eating.
 Well, this is a hard one for all of us, especially when we get excited about all the food in front of us, and it is easier to overeat when we eat too fast.
-Taking some deep breaths before eating and having some space between bites will help you to digest better and to enjoy the whole experience of eating.
-Sometimes we so fast that we don’t even enjoy the cookie or the yummy food you deserve to eat, so take your time.
+Taking some deep breaths before eating and having space between bites will help you digest better and enjoy the whole eating experience.
+Sometimes we are so fast that we don’t even want the cookie or the yummy food you deserve to eat, so take your time.

-- Bring your healthy food.
-Inspire your family with your food, bring your healthy dish and share it with your friends.
-Is also a great way to show people around you what you normally eat.
+Bring your healthy food.
+Inspire your family with your food; bring your healthy dish and share it with your friends.
+It is also great to show people around you what you usually eat.

-- Prepare healthy dishes.
+Prepare healthy dishes.
 The holidays are the perfect time for experimenting and practising healthy holiday cooking.
-There is a healthier way to make your favourites recipes, especially for sweet desserts.
+There is a healthier way to make your favourite recipes and delightful desserts.

 Emotional hunger Physical hunger